 These festive, shoulder skimming earrings featuring TierraCast charms can be whipped up in a flash!
 Trim and curl (just like curling ribbon, only use the back part of your scissors) your feathers then use an ending loop to give you something to hang from.
 Trim 2 pieces of chain in each of the following measurements: 2 inches, 1.5 inches and 1 inch.
 Connect your charms and feathers to the chain with jump rings.
 Make a charm with a small skull bead using a head pin and connect it to the 1 inch piece of chain.
 Put your large skull on an eye pin and finish with a simple loop.
 Hang your three pieces of chain from the bottom of the large skull with a jump ring.
 Attach an ear wire to the top loop of the large skull and repeat to complete your pair of earrings.

 Fall is officially here in the Pacific Northwest and for some of us that means three things.
 Broken dreams of baseball playoffs, the beginning of football season and pumpkin spice lattes!
 I may prefer the pumpkin spice latte to football season, but I do still like to get dressed up to support my team on game day.
 A tailgate party with good friends and lots of food can be hard to beat!
 These easy-to-make leather earrings are the perfect way to show off your team spirit.

+1) Download and print out the shape template.
 2) Trace the image onto the leather twice.
 I used a sharpie for the purposes of this tutorial.
 A pencil will work just fine and won’t leave a mark on your leather.
 (Image 1)

 3) Cut out your traced image in the leather, creating two shapes.
 (Image 2)